Mitooool/qGO/README.md

    ​	   ① Manual Entry: Click in the text box and type the full path to your .fasta file.

    ​	   ② Browse Button: Click "Browse" to open a file chooser dialog.
-Navigate to your .fasta file, select it, and click "Open."
-The selected file path will automatically populate the text box.
+Navigate to your .fasta file, select it, and click "Open" The selected file path will automatically populate the text box.

 5. ### Gene Regions